 There’s no one right type of bike for touring, so if you have a road or mountain bike at home that’s in decent working order, you can likely set out on a tour without investing in a new ride.
 Changes can be made to most bikes to make them better suited for touring, such as changing the gearing to give you really easy gears for going uphill, putting on wider tires to increase comfort, and adding front and rear racks so you can carry panniers.

-Road touring bikes generally look like standard road bikes, but they have a more upright riding position and a geometry that’s designed to help maintain stability while carrying lots of weight.
-Many of them are designed to carry front and rear racks for hauling lots of gear in panniers.
+A typical touring bike looks similar to a standard road bike; a touring bike has the same basic shape and usually has dropbars.
+But there are subtle differences, such as the touring bike’s more upright riding position and a geometry that helps maintain stability while carrying lots of weight.
+Many touring bikes come ready to carry front and rear racks for hauling gear in panniers.

 How to Dress for Bike Touring

 During a bike tour, you’re going to be on your bike for many hours each day, and how you dress can play a big part in your overall comfort.

 Choose synthetics, like polyester and nylon, or wool.
 Just like on other outdoor endeavors, you want to avoid cotton when bike touring because it takes a long time to dry when it gets wet and is a poor insulator, which can leave you cold and uncomfortable.

 You don’t need a lot of bike-specific clothing: Chances are you already own some things that will work just fine.
 If you’re a hiker, items like wicking T-shirts, zip-off pants, a waterproof shell jacket and lightweight wool socks can work really well.
 However, you will want a few pairs of padded bike shorts to keep your rear end comfortable on the bike.
 Many bike tourers choose baggy mountain bike shorts rather than tight, stretchy road shorts because they can serve as regular shorts when you’re not on your bike.